-With Oracle Database 12.2 now available and Node.js 8 just around the corner, this is a great time to create a local sandbox for learning.
+With Oracle Database 19.3 and Node.js 10 now available, this is a great time to create a local sandbox for learning.
 Thanks to some prebuilt VMs provided by Oracle, you can have such an environment up and running in less than 20 minutes (excluding download times) without spending a dime! 😄

 In this post, I’ll walk you through the creation of such a sandbox.
 Here’s an overview of what we’ll be working through:

-- Part 4: Install the Node.js Driver and Run a Test
+- Install the Node.js Driver and Run a Test

 VirtualBox is a great solution for this type of sandbox because we don’t have to install any software on our host operating system which would consume resources when not in use.
 I will not cover the installation process in any detail as it will vary depending on your host OS.
 Just navigate to the downloads page and download & install the appropriate binaries for your OS.

 Check out all the goodies in that VM!
-Note that Oracle Database 184.108.40.206 includes a number of enhancements for working with JSON.
+Note that Oracle Database 19.3 includes the latest enhancements for working with JSON data.
 See the Database JSON Developer’s Guide for details and give them a go once the VM is up and running.

 If you’ve not already authenticated with your Oracle account, you’ll be redirected to a page to do so before the download begins.
 If you don’t have an account just click the Create Account button on that page to create your free account.